Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `CreateThreadRequest` is the model to pass to this method.
 It contains the participants to add to the thread as well as the topic of the thread.

-- `CreateThreadResult` is the result returned from creating a thread.
+- `CreateChatThreadResult` is the result returned from creating a thread.
-- `thread` is the Thread that was created
+- `chatThread` contains the ChatThreadProperties of the thread that was created.
-- `errors` contains an array of errors for any invalid participants that failed to be added to the chat thread.
+- `invalidParticipants` is an array of errors for any invalid participants that failed to be added to the chat thread.

 ```swift
 let thread = CreateThreadRequest(